Quintessence-dominated cyclic universe with negative cosmological constant: Negative Solution

+\quad The deceleration parameter $q=\frac{1}{2}(1+3~w)$ (Fig.~\ref{fig:cassimir55}(e)) lies in the range $-3 \leq q \lesssim 1$ which includes radiation-dominated era ($q=1$), matter-dominated era ($q=\frac{1}{2}$), cosmic transit ($q=0$), dark energy ($q=-1$), quintessence ($-1<q<0$) and phantom energy ($q<-1$).
+For FLRW metric, the redshift is related to the scale factor by $a=\frac{1}{1+z}$.
+Using this relation with Eq.~(\ref{a}), cosmic time can be expressed as a function of $z$ as

-The periodic varying $\omega_{DE}$ shows a Quintom behavior during each cycle.
-The equation of state parameter for the quintessence lies in the range $\omega \in [-1,1]$.
-When $\omega \approx -1$, the quintessence field acts like a cosmological constant.
+\quad Cosmic transit happens when the deceleration parameter vanishes $q=0$ (i.e., $\ddot a =0$).
+If the sign flipping of $q$ occurs at $z=0.064$ for $m=1.55$ as some observations suggest \cite{4,5}, then the above equation for cosmic time gives $t_{q=0}\approx 6-9$ Gyr for $A \approx 0.001$. \quad The periodic varying $w$ shows a quintessence-dominated universe associated with no quintom behavior.
+In general, the equation of state parameter for the quintessence field lies in the range $ w \in [-1,1]$.
+When $ w \approx -1$, the quintessence field acts like a cosmological constant.
 Quintom models have got the advantage of being able to describe the crossing of the phantom divide.
-In quintessence and phantom models, the varying $\omega_{De}$ always remains on the same side of the phantom line $\omega > -1$ for quintessence and $\omega < -1$ for phantom.
-The Quintom dynamics associated with crossing of the phantom divide line leads to $\omega < -1$ today and $\omega > -1$ in the past which is observationally supported \cite{dd1}.
-A bouncing universe dominated by Quintom matter has been investigated in \cite{dd2}.
+In quintessence and phantom models, the varying $w$ always remains on the same side of the phantom line $ w > -1$ for quintessence and $ w < -1$ for phantom.
+A bouncing universe dominated by quintom matter has been investigated in Ref.~\cite{dd2}.